jscrodrigo/JavaScript-Topics/README.md

   * Arrays are not but a variable composed of elements of the same type.
     For example: `const names = ["John", "Elliot", "Valerie", "Megan"];`
+5) Function are used to avoid writing the same code many times.
+To declare functions we need to specify, if necessary, the parameters.
+In the examples bellow, a function has two parameters:
+  * Function declaration:
+    `function myFunction(parameter) {
+      //do something with parameter
+      return parameter
+    };`

+  * Function expression:
+    `const myFunction = function(parameter) {
+      //do something
+    };`